ShuvamAich/shuvamaich.github.io/projects/ActivityDetection.md

 This was my best approach LSTM_with_more_inputs.ipynb with more data manipulations however it resulted in the training accuracy of 64% showing negligible improvement.
 I do not consider my approach 100% correct as I was also trying to experiment with the data and the models.

+This project received the highest grade in the course Machine Perception Learning at University of Stuttgart for the Winter Semester 2024.

 The partial project can be found in [Github](https://github.com/ShuvamAich/Temporal-Driver-Activity-Detection)